askac/QBGorillaPort/README.md

 ## Legal & Copyright

 - **Original Game**
-  The original QBasic GORILLA.BAS was released by IBM Corporation around 1991.
+  The original QBasic GORILLA.BAS was released by Microsoft Corporation around 1990.
 All rights to the original artwork, naming, and code structure remain with their respective owners.
 - **This Port**
   This Python version is an **unofficial fan project** intended for educational and historical purposes.
 It does not imply any sponsorship or endorsement by IBM or its affiliates.
 - **Usage**